 Why it matters

-- Kimmel's comments have sparked outrage, leading to calls for his termination from ABC News, highlighting the impact of media statements on public perception.
+• Kimmel's comments have sparked outrage, with calls for his termination highlighting the sensitivity around political violence.

-- The incident raises questions about journalistic responsibility and the potential consequences of spreading misinformation regarding politically charged events.
+• The incident raises questions about media responsibility and the potential consequences of misinformation in journalism.

 What’s next

-- ABC News faces pressure to respond to calls for Kimmel's dismissal or issue an apology for his remarks.
+• ABC News faces pressure to respond to calls for Kimmel's dismissal or issue an apology.